AyushDave30/Movie_recommendation_system/README.md

-# Movie_recommendation_system
+🎬 Movie Recommendation System
-A simple content-based movie recommendation app built with Streamlit and Python.
-It uses TF-IDF Vectorization and Cosine Similarity to suggest movies based on user input.
-Enter a movie title, and get personalized recommendations instantly! 🚀
+A content-based recommendation system built with Streamlit and Python

+This project is a web app that suggests movies based on user input.
+It uses a TF-IDF Vectorizer to analyze movie descriptions and calculate similarity scores with cosine similarity.
+The app is built with Streamlit for an interactive interface, allowing users to easily discover movies similar to their favorites.

+🔧 Tech Stack:

+Python
+Streamlit
+Pandas
+Scikit-learn (TF-IDF, Cosine Similarity)
+🚀 Features:

+Search for any movie title
+Get personalized recommendations
+User-friendly web interface
+Perfect for learning about recommendation algorithms and deploying simple machine learning models as web apps!